JorjaFox/website/content/_posts-old-blog/2014-03-28-last-day-of-filming-for-season-14.md

 https://twitter.com/alecdow/status/449519830253596672

-But yesterday was <a href="http://www.hollywoodreporter.com/live-feed/csi-paul-guilfoyle-exit-690751">Paul's last day ever</a> (please read the link <em>before</em> you ask questions, or you make CSIs sad - also, all <strong>I</strong> know is what's in the news).
+But yesterday was <a href="http://www.hollywoodreporter.com/live-feed/csi-paul-guilfoyle-exit-690751">Paul's last day ever</a> (please read the link <em>before</em> you ask questions, or you make CSIs sad - also, all **I** know is what's in the news).
 The amount of sad I have right now cannot be measured.

 https://twitter.com/shanessaunders/status/449290835108958209